 Consistent with 2 CFR § 200.320(b)(2)(iii), for contracts over $250,000, price must be an evaluation factor in the review of proposals or quotes.

 Applicants must disclose whether they have already selected a contractor that will be compensated with EPA funds made available under this RFA.
-If a contractor(s) has been selected prior to submitting the application to EPA (including when a contractor(s) has been selected under a “dual procurement process” for both grant proposal writing and services necessary to help you carry out the grant), applicants must describe:
+If a contractor(s) has been selected prior to submitting the application to EPA (including when a contractor(s) has been selected under a “dual procurement process” for both grant proposal writing and grant implementation services), applicants must describe:

 the procurement procedures that were followed to hire the contractor(s) and include information on where and when the Request for Proposals/Request for Qualifications was posted;